EbookFoundation/free-programming-books-search/README.md

 ## How It All Works

 1. THERE IS NO DATABASE INVOLVED.
 Rather, the books are stored in a markdown on [ free-programming-books](https://ebookfoundation.github.io/free-programming-books/) and is parsed daily by [free-programming-books](https://github.com/EbookFoundation/free-programming-books-parser).
-The books and all info pertaining to them are stored in a json file called `fpb.json`.
+The books and all info pertaining to them are stored in a JSON file called `fpb.json`.

-2. This Json is downloaded locally and searched locally when the actual search function is used.
+2. This JSON is downloaded locally and searched locally when the actual search function is used.

 ## FAQ

 - What database are we using to store the books?
 	- NONE!
-The books are stored in a json file which is downloaded locally.
+The books are stored in a JSON file which is downloaded locally.

 - I added a book but it's not showing up on search?
 	- Give it some time.
 The parser is run once a day, so it may take up to 24 hours for the search to reflect that.